-Ileana Daniela Serban has recently completed her PhD in Politics and International Studies at the University of Warwick.
-Her doctoral research was fully funded by the Warwick Chancellor’s Scholarship and addressed the interregional cooperation between the European Union and Latin America.
+I have recently completed my PhD in Politics and International Studies at the University of Warwick.
+My doctoral research was fully funded by the Warwick Chancellor’s Scholarship and addressed the interregional cooperation between the European Union and Latin America.
+Since then, I have taken up a Lectureship in International Security and Public Policy at the University of Comillas in Madrid.

 - International Development, Triangular and South-South Cooperation